SabaGvaramadze/PNGChunkChek/README.txt

-This is a simple c++ program that reads and displays all of the png file chunk.
+This is a simple c++ program that reads and displays all of the png file chunks.

 Nothing special needed for compilation.